emclayburn/Hockey_site/index.md

+---
+title: Ethan's github page
+---
-# Welcome to Ethan's Hockey Site
+# Welcome
  This is a site dedicated to hockey statistics, most specifically the **St. Louis Blues**

 # About The Blues